Shoulder strength is a gateway to executing harder, mastery-level skills in calisthenics.

-Decline Push-Ups are an excellent bodyweight shoulder movement because even a lot of beginners can still complete a fair amount of them.
+Decline Push-Ups are an excellent bodyweight shoulder movement because even beginners can complete a fair amount of them.

 Beginner Shoulder Exercises

-Here is an exercise that ANYONE can do to build up shoulder strength.
+Here is an exercise that ANYONE can do to build shoulder strength.

-YTWL’s are done by lying face down on a flat or incline bench and then making the letters Y-T-W-L with your arms.
+YTWL’s are done by lying face down on the ground or bending your upper body forward at a 90-degree angle and then repeatedly making the letters Y-T-W-L with your arms.

 Another excellent way to build yourself up to doing Push-Ups & Handstand Push-Ups is to do Modified Push-Ups.

-These are essentially the same as doing a regular Push-Up, but instead of having your feet on the ground you use your knees instead.
+These are essentially the same as doing a regular Push-Up, but instead of having your feet on the ground, you’re using your knees.
 This effectively decreases some of the weight you will be “pushing” up, making the movement slightly easier.